TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 \end{array}
 $$

-As we have seen before, the solution can now be found by back substitution.
+As we have seen before, the solution can now be found by backward substitution.

-The right moment to start this back substitution is when the augmented matrix has been simplified to so-called **echelon form**.
+The right moment to start this backward substitution is when the augmented matrix has been simplified to so-called **echelon form**.

 (Subsec:LinSystems:RowReduction)=

 ## Row Reduction and Echelon Forms

-In {numref}`Subsec:LinSystems:Elimination` we have solved linear systems by eliminating variables from the equations.
+In {numref}`Subsec:LinSystems:Elimination` we have solved linear systems by eliminating variables from equations.
 It would be nice to have a clear mark where we can stop rewriting the given system, to forestall ending up in a never ending loop.
 When we use the notation of an augmented matrix we can identify such a mark.
 We first need a few more definitions.

 ::::{prf:definition}